-Despite the country’s natural beauty and friendly people, Brazil continues to experience challenges with social inequality and poverty.
-An unfortunate consequence of this has been the country's continuously high crime rates.
+Despite the country’s natural beauty and friendly people, there are safety challenges in Brazil continues to experience challenges with social inequality and poverty.
+An unfortunate consequence of this has been the country’s continuously high crime rates.
 Safety and security in Brazil is, therefore, a concern for many expats contemplating a move there and a reality that cannot be ignored.

 Crime in Brazil

-Crime levels are high in Brazilian cities.
-This is especially true in Rio de Janeiro and São Paulo.
-These cities experience regular incidents of pickpocketing, robbery, assault, burglary and murder.
-Crime rates are slightly lower in other cities, such as Brasília and Recife.
+Crime levels are still a concern in Brazilian cities, although the country has seen improvements in recent years.
+Rio de Janeiro and São Paulo continue to experience regular incidents of pickpocketing, robbery, assault, burglary, and murder.
+Crime rates are slightly lower in other cities, such as Brasília and Recife, although states like Bahia and Pernambuco also report significant crime numbers.

 Mobile street gangs and organised criminal groups generally operate from within densely packed and typically low-income parts of the city known as favelas.
-Foreigners have traditionally been advised not to enter, but with an increasing police presence and improvements in general safety, it isn't uncommon for expats to visit or even live in a favela.
+Foreigners have traditionally been advised not to enter, but with ongoing police presence through programmes like the Pacifying Police Units (UPP), it isn’t uncommon for expats to visit or even live in a favela.
+The safety situation is complex and can vary significantly between different communities, so check in with locals who know the area.

 Most crimes are opportunistic, taking place in popular tourist areas and on crowded public transport.
-Hotspots for these crimes include beaches, hotels, bars and nightclubs.
-Expats should keep their valuables out of sight when driving, as incidents of smash-and-grabs and carjackings are also common.
+Hotspots for these crimes include beaches, hotels, bars, and nightclubs.
+Keep your valuables out of sight when driving, as incidents of smash-and-grabs and carjackings are not unheard of.

 Kidnappings in Brazil